philwonski/twplugins-hello-json-advanced/README.md

 # How?

-Refer again to the [HelloJson](https://github.com/philwonski/twplugins-hello-json) repo for a brief explanation of how to I leverage ChatGPT and NPM packages to supercharge my own development of all kinds of plugins using this structure.
+Refer again to the [HelloJson](https://github.com/philwonski/twplugins-hello-json) repo for a brief explanation of how I leverage ChatGPT and NPM packages to supercharge my own development of all kinds of plugins using this structure.

 Over time I will add examples to this and related repos so folks can have working demos to get started.